 My husband was very happy with this and said no need to cook lunch, he can have these for breakfast as well as lunch.

-Luckily I can still make these because have not made for like 10 years since I moved down from Devon to here as London’s Chinatown is just half an hour train ride away.
+Luckily I can still make these because have not made them for like 10 years since I moved down from Devon to London’s as Chinatown is just half an hour train ride away.

 I prefer my sticky rice to be “can see each grains” type.
 I fermented the dough overnight.

 The second batch I made I used ley water and I have to say I did not like the taste!
 So I adjusted to my taste with amonia powder and after the 4th time (discounting the 2 times that went into the rubbish bin) I am happy to post this recipe.
 I have certainly made a little dent into the bread flours I bought before lockdown – kekekekekeke

 I actually made Kap Chong with Chinese 5 spice and Kap Chong with fermented red beancurd because I forgot which taste I prefered more.